-This was a hard pick because both are amazing party hostels in the same town of Santa Marta, Colombia.
+The first two picks in Colombia are amazing party hostels both in the same town of Santa Marta, Colombia.

 The party wheel downstairs is also a fun edition.
 Backpackers who are feeling lucky can spin the wheel to win a prize, but it often ends in a forfeit that leads to something wild happening – you won’t want to miss it.

 Top tip – stay at The Dreamer and then take a taxi to La Brisca Loca in the evenings when you are ready to dance.